CaoXuanHao0/CaoXuanHao0.github.io/_posts/2023-06-01-Generative modelling for end-to-end motion prediction.md

 ---

 # Recap: What is End-to-End Motion Prediction
-Traditionally the whole working pipeline of autonomous driving is modular pipeline:
+Traditionally the whole working pipeline of autonomous driving is modular pipeline [4]:

 ![图片](/assets/blog2/modular_pipeline.jpg)